-History is often determined by a few significant events that change the nature of existing social structures and introduces certain reformations.
+History is often determined by a few significant events that change the nature of existing social structures and introduce certain reformations.
 The present world we live in is the direct result of a few such events that have occurred in the past six centuries.

 1. The printing press

 Around 1439, a German blacksmith named Johannes Gutenberg created a machine that ushered in massive changes to societies all over the world — the printing press.
 The machine enabled large quantities of books to be published speedily.
 As a consequence, knowledge could now be disseminated quicker to a large population.
-Without the printing press, education would not have seeped into all sections of society and famous authors like Tolstoy, Voltaire, and Shakesphere may have existed in obscurity.
+Without the printing press, education would not have seeped into all sections of society and famous authors like Tolstoy, Voltaire, and Shakespeare may have existed in obscurity.

 2. The Protestant Reformation

 The Protestant Reformation started with the publication (thanks to the printing press) of Ninety-Five Theses by Martin Luther in 1517.
 It triggered the end of the Catholic Church’s control over Christianity, allowing for hundreds of other independent churches to pop up.
 “In a larger historical sense, the Reformation was important to the struggle against feudalism.
 Intellect and culture were freed from Catholic domination, and the subordination of the church to the state led to the age of science and secularism,” according to The Richest.

 The American Revolution took place between 1765 and 1783.
 What started out as a protest against British authority to tax American citizens ended up with the creation of one of the first democracies of the modern world.
 Proclaiming that all men are created equal, the founding fathers of the United States established what have become the tenets of progressive nations worldwide.

 4. The atomic bomb